 In 2012-13, the Penguin student-athletes ratcheted their grade point average to 3.34 to give Dominican its fourth academic title in four years.
 In 2011-12, Dominican and Grand Canyon shared the PacWest Academic Achievement Award when each school produced a 3.26 GPA.
 Dominican also won the award in 2009-2010 and 2010-2011.

-“Dominican Athletics' continued success in the classroom and on the playing fields reflects the University's mission to align academic excellence with the Dominican values,” said Dominican President Mary B. Marcy.
+“Dominican Athletics' continued success in the classroom and on the playing fields reflects the University's mission to align academic excellence with the Dominican values,” President Marcy said.
 “We look forward to adding to this tradition.”

 The 3.34 grade point average marks the second highest total since the PacWest Academic Achievement Award was instituted in 2007-08.
 That year, inaugural winner Notre Dame de Namur University posted a 3.36 GPA.

-“What another tremendous year for our PacWest student-athletes in the classroom,” Hogue said.
+“What another tremendous year for our PacWest student-athletes in the classroom,” said Bob Hogue, commissioner of the Pacific West Conference.
 “Congratulations to the student-athletes at Dominican who have built an academic dynasty, and to all of the student-athletes around the PacWest for an outstanding academic year.”

 The overall conference grade point average stood at 3.06 in 2012-13.
 The PacWest student-athletes smashed the league record for the number of schools boasting at least a 3.00 grade point average with 10.
 The previous record of six was set in 2010-11 and tied last year.